-Episode of Homelessness - means "a separate, distinct, and sustained stay on the streets and/or in a homeless emergency shelter."
-HUD requires that "a chronically homeless person must be unaccompanied and disabled during each episode."
+Episode of Homelessness - means "a separate, distinct, and sustained stay on the streets and/or in a homeless emergency shelter".
+HUD requires that "a chronically homeless person must be unaccompanied and disabled during each episode".

-Family with special needs - means one or more adults with at least one dependent child aged eighteen (18) or younger, and that:
+Family with special needs - means one or more adults with at least one dependent child aged eighteen (18) or younger, and that has income(s) at or below 50% of AMI at the time of entering housing, and:

-- 1. is homeless; and - 2. has income(s) at or below 50% of AMI at the time of entering housing; and - 3. currently meets at least one of the following conditions: - a.
+- 1. one or more adults has been determined to be eligible by DDS or DCF; OR - 2. is homeless; and currently meets at least one of the following conditions: - a.
 Experiencing one or more barriers to housing stability (e.g., head of household with cognitive limitations, history of trauma, mental illness and/or chemical dependency); - b.
-Presently involved in the child-welfare system, including children who have been placed in outof-home care; - c.
-Meets the eligibility criteria under the Federal Temporary Assistance for Needy Families ("TANF") Program but has become ineligible or are at risk of ineligibility for TANF cash assistance due to time limits; - d.
+Presently involved in the child-welfare system, including children who have been placed in out-of-home care; - c.
+Meets the eligibility criteria under the Federal Temporary Assistance for Needy Families (TANF) Program but has become ineligible or are at risk of ineligibility for TANF cash assistance due to time limits: - d.
 Is a parent re-entering the community from jail or prison; or - e.
 Has a child with serious mental health or emotional disturbance/disability.